 Any PostHog team member may receive feedback at any time, whether doing sales, customer support, on forums outside of PostHog or even friends & family.
 If you receive feedback for PostHog, it's important to share it with the rest of the team.
 To do so, just add it to our feedback doc.

-If you're not part of the Feedback Hero rotation, we strongly recommend you to join at least one feedback call per month.
-Regardless of your role, you will always benefit from staying in the loop with our users.
+We strongly recommend that everyone joins at least one user call per month.
+Regardless of your role, you will always benefit from staying in the loop with our users and their pain.